How to Make PDF Smaller

 Step 2.
 Make PDF Smaller

-Click on "File" in the main menu at the top and select "Optimize" to open the PDF minimizer window.
-Choose the quality of compression you need; the higher the compression, the lower the quality of the contents of the output file.
-Once you're done, click the "Optimize" button.
+Click on "Tool" in the main menu at the top toolbar and select the "Optimize PDF" option.
+Then a new window pops up, including three options of compressing quality, and you can choose one of them as you needed; the higher the compression, the lower the quality of the contents of the output file.
+Once you're done, click the "Apply" button.

 Remember we mentioned that you can also do this manually?
 You can make PDF smaller using simple edit functions in PDFelement as well.
 Here's how to do it.